kendrick/a11y-dialog/README.md

   <!--
     Overlay related notes:
     - It has to have the `tabindex="-1"` attribute.
-    - It doesn’t have to have the `data-a11y-dialog-hide` attribute, however this is recommended.
+    - It doesn’t have to have the `data-rb-dialog-hide` attribute, however this is recommended.
 It hides the dialog when clicking outside of it.
   -->
-  <div tabindex="-1" data-a11y-dialog-hide></div>
+  <div tabindex="-1" data-rb-dialog-hide></div>

   <!--
     Dialog window content related notes: